 1. In 1937, Columbia University biochemists David Rittenberg & Rudolph Schoenheimer demonstrated that dietary cholesterol had little or no influence on blood cholesterol.
-Since this has never been refuted, why do the 2010 Dietary Guidelines limit dietary cholesterol to fewer than 300 mg per day?
+Never refuted, why do the 2010 Dietary Guidelines limit dietary cholesterol to fewer than 300 mg per day?

 2. Dietary cholesterol is poorly absorbed – 50 percent at best (Mary Enig, PhD; Michael I. Gurr, PhD).
-According to these lipid biochemists, the more cholesterol you eat the less cholesterol you absorb.
-Since our livers synthesize between 1200-1800 mg of cholesterol daily, why is there any limit on dietary cholesterol in the Dietary Guidelines?
+According to Drs.
+Enig and Gurr, the more cholesterol you eat the less cholesterol you absorb.
+Since our bodies need 1200-1800 mg of new cholesterol daily, why is there any limit on dietary cholesterol in the Dietary Guidelines?

 3. In 1997, retired from the University of Minnesota, Ancel Keys, American Heart Association board member – father of the low fat diet – said: “Cholesterol in food has no affect on cholesterol in blood and we’ve known that all along.”
 Keys recanted but no one was listening to him anymore…